logyball/rusty-mancala/README.md

 ```

 Player 1 can make a move, and if it results in the turns changing, then it will be player 2's turn.
 Let's say player 1
-moves slot 5, which does not result in a turn change.
+moves slot 5, which results in a change to Player 2's turn.

 Now player 1 sees: